 Chock full of vegetables and chopped rotisserie chicken, One Pot Creamy Chicken & Rice Soup is uplifting remedy for shorter days and chilly nights.

 One Pot Creamy Chicken & Rice Soup could easily be One Pot Creamy TURKEY & Rice Soup.
-I use leftover rotisserie to save a little bit of time, but after Thanksgiving leftover turkey works fantastically, too.
-I make this soup with white rice, however wild rice can also be used.
+I use rotisserie chicken to save a little bit of time, but after Thanksgiving leftover turkey works fantastically, too.
+I make this soup with white rice; however wild rice can also be used.
 If you prefer not to use chicken, the method and base of this recipe supports a very hearty wild rice soup all on its own.

 Wondering what to do with that leftover rotisserie chicken?
 I’ve got some ideas and they’re mighty TASTY!

 - Creamy Chicken Alfredo Casserole

 I considered saving this post until just before Thanksgiving, but here in the South, September is a highly active month for hurricanes.
 Fingers crossed we dodge a tangle with a named storm this year.
 My heart is breaking for the displaced residents of Lake Charles, Louisiana, and the surrounding areas.
 Not Entirely Average has MANY readers from Louisiana and the Gulf states, and I have already heard from numbers of you asking for recipes that can still be made despite limitations.
 I am all too familiar with needing this kind of help.

 This time last year, Charleston experienced a weather event of some significance.
 A powerful system made landfall as a tropical storm, and it knocked out power for several days.
 Living here and knowing we are vulnerable, there are lessons learned with every storm.
 As I look outside on this dreary, grey, September day, I am reminded of that storm late last September.
 I also remember the humble meal my entire family ate the evening that storm hit.